-Cloud workload protection helps you monitor and protect your Linux hosts and Kubernetes runtimes.
+Cloud workload protection helps you monitor and protect your Linux VMs.
 It uses the Elastic Defend integration to capture cloud workload telemetry containing process, file, and network activity.
-In Kubernetes environments, this telemetry is further enriched with metadata that enables you to isolate events in your cloud topography.

 - Runtime monitoring of cloud workloads: Provides visibility into cloud workloads, context for detected threats, and the historical data needed for retroactive threat investigations.

-- Cloud-native threat detection and prevention: Provides security coverage for Linux, containers, Kubernetes, and serverless applications.
-Protects from known and unknown threats using on-host detections and protections against malicious behavior, memory threats, and malware.
+- Cloud-native threat detection and prevention: Provides security coverage for Linux, containers, and serverless applications.
+Protects against known and unknown threats using on-host detections and protections against malicious behavior, memory threats, and malware.

 - Reducing the time to detect and remediate runtime threats: Helps you resolve potential threats by showing alerts in context, making the data necessary for further investigations readily available, and providing remediation options.